Each year, Rotary awards up to 130 fully funded fellowships for dedicated leaders from around the world to study at one of our peace centers.

 Through academic training, practice, and global networking opportunities, the Rotary Peace Centers program develops the capacity of peace and development professionals or practitioners to become experienced and effective catalysts for peace.
 The fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.

-Choose the program that’s right for you
+Choosing the right program for you

 Accepted candidates study peace and development issues with research-informed teaching and a diverse student body.
 The programs last 15 to 24 months and include a two- to three-month field study, which participants design themselves.